York College Research Requirement

 - attending research presentations offered by faculty and/or students at York College

 The activities that are available will vary from semester to semester.
-Please do not assume that because you or someone you know completed an alternative assignment for a course in a prior semester that the same assignment will be an acceptable alternative in the current semester.
 As stated above, you may only complete any given activity once.
 If you encounter difficulties being able to complete any activities that are available because you have already completed them in a prior semester, please contact the Research Pool Manager for assistance as soon as this comes to your attention.

 I have read this document entirely, but I am still confused about the research requirement.
 What should I do?